Pro / Con: AP Cap

 So, if this is your opinion on AP caps, speak up so we can start to make a change.

-Dheera is a freshman and this is her first year on Globe.
-She is a reporter.
-Dheera joined because she is passionate about writing and wants to inform the Clayton community of...
+Dheera is a senior and this is her fourth year on Globe.
+She is a News Section Editor.
+Dheera joined because she is passionate about writing and wants to inform the Clayton community...

 Many schools across the nation are placing a cap on the number of Advanced Placement courses a student can enroll in to decrease the stress and pressure put on the student; however, doing so limits the student’s chance to take the classes they prefer, and might strip away motivation as they are forced to take less challenging courses instead.